 Champ explained that he looked forward to using the Desktop tool in many ways: in his semi-conductor design and development work, he plans to engage in rapid prototype development, integrating the subtractive mill with the 3D printing for more advanced prototypes; as a beekeeper, he plans to build hives and frames using the tool, and demonstrating them at CCHBA meetings; and as a former Boy Scout Master, he looks forward to hosting troops at his farm workshop, where he intends to teach woodworking and the use of CNC technology.

 As part of his prize, Garry recently attended one of ShopBot's training sessions at the company's Durham, North Carolina headquarters.
 "I really learned a lot about the design software, and it was great having all my questions answered on the fly.
 I'm so appreciative of the chance to make use of this amazing tool," said Champ.

 New York, NY

 Weather Beacon by Erik Guzman is a kinetic sculpture that converts weather data into flashing lights and rotating parts.
-The aluminum parts were fabricated by Erik on a ShopBot at New York’s School of Visual Art's Fab Lab, and the installation will be on view for free at the World Financial Center Plaza in lower Manhattan through December 31.
+The aluminum parts were fabricated by Erik on a ShopBot at New York’s School of Visual Art's Fab Lab, and the installation was on view for free at the World Financial Center Plaza in lower Manhattan.